ayys/knoxth/docs/getting-started.md

     barks_alot = models.BooleanField()
 ```

-Notice that we are using an abstract model to store the common properties.
+Notice that we are using an abstract model to store the common
+properties.
 Read more about them [over at the django docs](https://docs.djangoproject.com/en/3.2/topics/db/models/#abstract-base-classes).

 ## 3. Create Serializers
-Serializers help us control data-accessability from our models to our views.
-For this tutorial, we will create a simple serializer for both the `Cat` and `Dog` modls.
+Serializers help us control data-accessability from our models to our
+views.
+For this tutorial, we will create a simple serializer for both the `Cat` and `Dog` models.

 Create a `serializers.py` in your `pets` app, with the following content.